What is a healthy home?

 What makes a healthy home?

-The concept of healthy homes was developed as a way to measure and monitor the safety of home environments and to make them more safe both through new development and retrofitting older homes.
-With an understanding of what makes a healthy home, policy makers can work toward consistent standards that will improve the overall health of the community.
+The concept of healthy homes was developed as a way to measure and monitor the safety of home environments and to make them safer both through new development and retrofitting older homes.
+With an understanding of what makes a healthy home, policymakers can work toward consistent standards that will improve the overall health of the community.

-Here are five important methods to ensure residencies, whether already built or under construction, can be healthier:
+Here are five important methods to keep in mind as it relates to creating a healthy home environment, whether the structure is already built or under construction:

 Wet living environments are linked to many health concerns including respiratory problems like asthma, allergic reactions to mold, lead poisoning, and slips and falls.